Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 - Last, update the `handleClick` event to reference the `name` value that will be passed to it from the `Input` component.

-Currently it’s referencing the `evt` object that was passed to it as an argument, so you change this to `name` which will be the new string value passed in when this event is called within the `Input` component.
+Currently it’s referencing the `evt` object that was passed to it as an argument, so change this to `name` which will be the new string value passed in when this event is called within the `Input` component.

-Then, in the `setState()` method, you use `this.state.name` value which you just deleted.
-You update this to use the `name` argument instead.
+Then, in the `setState()` method, use `this.state.name` value which you just deleted.
+Update this to use the `name` argument instead.

 ```
   handleClick = name => {